Glanworth: Glanworth Bridge

 Built in the mid-17th century, Glanworth Bridge is a narrow 13-arch bridge, and one of the oldest remaining examples in the region.
 According to The Corkman, it is said to be the "narrowest and oldest public bridge in everyday use" in Europe.

 Glanworth Mill

-Glanworth mill, built in the mid-19th century, is located along the banks of the River Funcheon and sits below the Norman castle.
-Built during the 1840 as part of a famine relief scheme, it is the site of the last remaining reverse undershot water wheel in Ireland.
+Glanworth mill, built in the mid-19th century, is located along the banks of the River Funshion and sits below the Norman castle.
+Built during the 1840s as part of a famine relief scheme, it is home to one of the last remaining reverse undershot water wheels in Ireland.
+It was first operated as a woollen mills by the Daly family (who relocated to the Ardfinnan Woollen Mills) and later by Messrs John F Quinlan & Company.

 Transport

 Glanworth railway station opened on 23 March 1891, closed for passenger and goods traffic on 27 January 1947 and finally closed altogether on 1 December 1953.

 Because of its historical status as a town, it is at the convergence point of a number of minor roads.

 Sport

-The town has men's and women's Gaelic Athletic Association teams with a tradition in Gaelic football.
-In November 2009, Glanworth GAA's intermediate football team won the Cork Junior A Football Championship for the third time in their history, defeating Ballygarvan.
+The village has men's and women's Gaelic Athletic Association teams with a tradition in Gaelic football.
+In November 2009, Glanworth GAA's intermediate football team won the Cork Junior A Football Championship for the third time in their history, beating Ballygarvan.

-Glanworth is also home to the 105th Scout Group (Scouting Ireland), and two association football (soccer) teams: Glanworth United and Glanworth Celtic.
+Glanworth is also home to the 105th Scout Group (Scouting Ireland), and two former association football (soccer) teams: Glanworth United and Glanworth Celtic.
+Glanworth United played in division 2A of the Cork AUL, but subsequently disbanded.